vhoanghac/Book-Notes/Năng Đoạn Kim Cương.md

 > If a situation can be fixed, Why get upset about it?
 >
 > If a situation cannot be fixed, What’s the use of getting upset?

+Instead of arguing about whose fault it was that the diamonds were bought, instead of fighting about who it was that messed up the cash flow, **turn your mind immediately to the solution of the present moment.** Because you fought the anger off even before it got fully into your mind, you’re able immediately to turn all your energy to solving the problem.
+Your mind is clear.
+Your face is calm.
+Your heart is beating normally, your breath is steady.

+You may be able to calm your own mind immediately and be ready to deal with a problem with cool rationality, but this doesn’t at all mean that everyone else in the room will calm down.
+Nor does it mean that the solution you come up with in your cooled-down state of mind is necessarily going to work.